Sam Nazarian

 Sam Nazarian (Persian: سام نظریان; born 1975) is an Iranian American businessman, investor, and philanthropist.
 He is the founder, chairman, and CEO of SBE Entertainment Group, a lifestyle hospitality company that develops, manages, and operates hotels, restaurants, and nightclubs globally.

 In 2023, Nazarian expanded his ventures by launching HQ Hotels & Residences, a hospitality brand in alliance with Wyndham Hotels & Resorts.
+In 2024, Nazarian worked with Tony Robbins to open a hotel brand called The Estate.

 Early life and education

-Nazarian was born into a Persian Jewish family in Tehran, Iran, in 1975.
-Following the Iranian Revolution, his family immigrated to the United States, settling in Beverly Hills, California.
-He is the son of Younes Nazarian, an early investor in Qualcomm.
-Nazarian attended Beverly Hills High School, graduating in 1993, and later studied at the University of Southern California.
-In recognition of his support, the Beverly Hills High School basketball court was renamed Sam Nazarian Court after he donated $200,000 to the Beverly Hills Athletic Alumni Association.
+Nazarian was born in 1975 into a Persian Jewish family in Tehran, Iran.
+He is the son of Younes Nazarian, an entrepreneur who built a construction empire in Iran before fleeing to the United States following the Islamic Revolution of 1979.
+They settled in Beverly Hills, California.
+Younes co-founded Omninet and became a major shareholder of Qualcomm.

+Sam Nazarian attended Beverly Hills High School, graduating in 1993, and later studied at the University of Southern California.
+After donating $200,000 to the Beverly Hills Athletic Alumni Association, the Beverly Hills High School basketball court was renamed Sam Nazarian Court.

 Business career

-In 1998, Nazarian founded Platinum Wireless, a telecommunications company specializing in the distribution of Nextel products.
-After selling the company in 2001, he ventured into real estate with his father, establishing 3Wall Development in 1999.
+SBE Entertainment Group

 In 2002, he founded SBE Entertainment Group, focusing on hospitality ventures.

 Under Nazarian's leadership, SBE expanded to include brands such as SLS Hotels, Hyde Lounge, and Katsuya.
+Katsuya is a partnership with master sushi chef Katsuya Uechi and French designer Philippe Starck, which has an initial location in Los Angeles and expanded into locations in Bahamas, Bahrain, Kuwait, Qatar, and United Arab Emirates.

 In 2020, he sold the remaining 50% stake of SBE's hotel platform to Accor Hotels but retained its food and beverage operations.

+In December 2014, the Nevada Gaming Control Board conducted a background check on Nazarian to get a Las Vegas gaming license for the SLS Las Vegas hotel.
+The report resulted in a conditional one-year gaming license and led to SLS Las Vegas being sold to Stockbridge Capital in 2015.
+In 2015, Nazarian was in a lawsuit over the SLS South Beach hotel in Miami which was heading towards a trial in 2017.

+In May 2016, Nazarian acquired Morgans Hotel Group for $805 million and took ownership of Delano Hotel in South Beach, Hudson Hotel in New York City and Clift Hotel in San Francisco.

+In July 2018 and November 2020, Nazarian sold 50% of his SBE hotel brands to French hotel group Accor for $125 million and then the remaining 50% for $850 million dollars.

 In 2023, Nazarian re-entered the hotel industry by launching HQ Hotels & Residences through an alliance with Wyndham Hotels & Resorts.
 This initiative focuses on hospitality experiences through dining, nightlife, and wellness.

 The first HQ Hotels & Residences locations are planned in Montreux, Switzerland, and Detroit, Michigan.
 The Montreux property, The HQ Montreux Hotel & Spa, will feature 155 rooms and 42 residences.
 The Detroit property, HQ Detroit Hotel & Spa, will offer 174 guestrooms.

-Monetary and legal difficulties

-Regulatory and Licensing Challenges

-In December 2014, Sam Nazarian faced scrutiny from the Nevada Gaming Control Board during his bid for a gaming license related to his ownership of the SLS Las Vegas hotel and casino.
-The investigation revealed Nazarian had used cocaine during a trip to Mexico and made approximately \$3 million in payments to convicted felon Derrick "Smokey" Armstrong, whom Nazarian described as an extortionist.
-Some of these payments were allegedly funneled through associates including Suge Knight and Hai Waknine.
-As a result, Nazarian was granted only a one-year limited gaming license, which required him to submit to random drug testing and removed him from daily casino operations.
-Operational control of the SLS was transferred to Stockbridge Capital, though Nazarian retained a 10% stake.
+The Estate